-As soon as he could no longer hear Potter's hurried footsteps echoing through the dungeon, Snape set his quill down and dropped the act of pretending to write.
-He exhaled heavily, his mind racing.
+As soon as he could no longer hear Potter's hurried footsteps echoing through the dungeon, Snape set his quill down and dropped the pretense of writing.
+He exhaled heavily, mind racing.

 It had been difficult enough for him to apologize to the boy; he was certainly not one to easily admit his wrongdoings.
 That he'd managed to form as civil an apology as he had was a small wonder.
 Of course, then Potter had to go and turn the simple affair into something more through the act of apologizing himself.

 Typical Potter, Snape mused.
 Making the situation all about himself.
-However, this accusation was half-hearted at best, and settled like lead in Snape's stomach.
+However, this accusation was half-hearted at best, and it settled like lead in Snape's stomach.

-Suppressing a groan, Snape closed his eyes, rubbing his temples in an attempt to ward off the headache he felt approaching.
+Suppressing a groan, Snape closed his eyes, rubbing his temples in an attempt to ward off the headache he felt fast approaching.
 He could still hear the boy's words echoing in his mind.
 What was this nonsense about Potter appreciating him?
 And for Merlin's sake, the child had actually apologized for being a bother.
 Snape snorted in incredulous disbelief.

-And yet, even with his attempts to downplay the significance of what had just transpired, a single, recurring thought kept itself firmly rooted in Snape's mind—the speculation that James Potter would have never dared apologize to a Professor, especially for being bothersome.
-No, Potter and his minions were always above acts such as apology or self-reproach.
+And yet, even with his attempts to downplay the significance of what had just transpired, a single, recurring thought kept itself firmly rooted in Snape's mind.
+The speculation that James Potter would have never dared apologize to a Professor, especially for something as trivial as being bothersome.
+Potter and his minions were always above acts such as apology or self-reproach.

 Snape swallowed against the sudden, sour taste in his mouth.
 No, to apologize as the boy had was much more resemblant of his mother.
-Beyond a doubt, this was something Lily would have done, and though he was loathe to admit it, the thought of this absolutely terrified Severus Snape.
+Beyond the shadow of a doubt, this was something Lily would have done, and though he was loathe to admit it, the thought of this absolutely terrified Severus Snape.